arav1nd34/agri_support-dss/README.md

 # agri_support-dss
-Modular Machine Learning algorithms based
+Modular Machine Learning algorithms that use datasets from different aspects to determine the best possible suggestion for a farmer.